Guide to Plagiarism, Research and Referencing

 Do:

-• Clearly disclose the use of AI tools and algorithms in online research and learning by providing appropriate references.
-Transparency in using AI tools helps maintain academic integrity and allows for fair evaluation of your knowledge and skills.
+• You must clearly disclose the use of AI tools and algorithms in online research and learning by providing appropriate references.

-• Include an explanatory acknowledgement statement at the start or end of your assessment.
-This should include the following:
+• Student may choose to include an explanatory acknowledgement statement at the start or end of your assessment.
+The statement should include a link to the searches you performed for that assessment.

 Do Not: